urbit/urbit.org-reloaded/content/getting-started/joining-groups.md

 Check out some public groups in the [urbit.org groups directory](/ecosystem?type=groups)

-As an example, we’ll start by joining UF, the official group of the Urbit Foundation.
+As an example, we’ll start by joining UF, the Urbit Foundation's official group.

 In the Groups app, click on "Find Groups" in the left column and enter `~halbex-palheb/uf-public`